Speak to an Expert

 - Experience in a particular field or track record of contracting

-- Ideally had a contract renewed, but depends on lender
+- Ideally had a contract renewed, but depends on the lender

 - Limited Company most common (or Sole Trader)

 How much does a contractor mortgage UK cost?

 - Getting a contractor mortgage in the UK is increasingly possible.

 - As more and more people set up on their own or work in more flexible ways, being a contractor is no longer an unusual status.

 - You will need to meet contractor mortgage requirements and demonstrate how you pass the lender’s affordability criteria with evidence of your income.

 - The good news is that lenders are very in tune with this now.

 - If you are in need of mortgages for contractors, below are the main ways you may meet contractor mortgage rules and, broadly, how lenders look at your income when considering a contractor mortgage in the UK.